ballerina-platform/ballerina-dev-website/learn/references/cli-documentation/grpc.md

 > **Note:** If you have multiple services in a Protocol Buffers definition, this command will generate a stub file with common message types and a service template file for each service definition.
 This is to avoid duplicating message types in all the service files.

-* Execute the below command to generate the client/service stub and client template files.
+* Execute the following command to generate the client/service stub and client template files.
 ```bash
 $ bal grpc --input helloworld.proto --mode client --output client
 ```
 Once you execute the command, the stub file (`helloworld_pb.bal`) and the client template file (`greeter_client.bal`) are generated inside the client directory.

-* Execute the below command to generate only the client/service stub file.
+* Execute the following command to generate only the client/service stub file.
 ```
 $ bal grpc --input helloworld.proto --output stubs
 ```